OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 will also eat with other women, usually straight from the pots.

-There are sound reasons for such definition of gender and age
+There are sound reasons for such a definition of gender and age

 groups during meals.
 The main one being that people must abide by and respect

-deserve certain parts of relish.
+cultural seniority.
+Men, being considered the most senior in the family hierarchy, deserve certain parts of the relish.
 And also, custom demands that certain parts be

 served for specific reasons.